 The City of South San Francisco (the City) is committed and uniquely positioned to become a regional climate leader and has taken the initiative to update its original 2014 Climate Action Plan (CAP) to align with new State regulations and targets to combat climate change.
+The City intends to remain a leader in sustainability by implementing policies, incentives, educational programs, and new technology that further decarbonization efforts.
 The CAP update sets targets to achieve carbon neutrality by 2045 which aligns with the States targets and exceeds goals set by the original 2014 CAP.
-The City joined Peninsula Clean Energy (PCE) in 2016, a public, locally controlled electricity provider, that provides the City with access to carbon free electricity generated 100% by renewable sources.
+The CAP also outlines the City's commitment to equitably mitigate and address the impacts of climate change, while realizing the co-benefits of climate mitigation actions that help create a sustainable community.
+In 2016, the City joined Peninsula Clean Energy (PCE), a public, locally controlled electricity provider, that provides the City with access to carbon free electricity generated 100% by renewable sources.

-As a strategy to support the CAP, on June 9, 2021, City Council adopted the City's first local building electrification "reach code" (local amendments that impose more stringent standards than state building code requirements) that required all new appliances in single-family and multi-family buildings to be electric (all-electric required).
+As a strategy to support the CAP, on June 9, 2021, City Council adopted the City's first local building electrification reach code that required all new appliances in single-family and multi-family buildings to be electric (all-electric required).
 Additionally, new single-family and multi-family buildings were subject to increased electric vehicle (EV) charging requirements.
 The local amendments impacted residential projects that submitted for building permit under the 2019 code cycle and exempted all new nonresidential construction.
-The 2019 requirements were carried over to the 2022 code cycle and adopted as an amendment to the California Energy Code (Title 24, Part 6) by Council on December 14, 2022.

 In October 2022, City staff provided an update to Council on the additional outreach conducted to the local business and development community regarding building electrification and EV reach codes.
 During the study session, staff also presented the potential building electrification and EV reach code options available for local adoption under the 2022 building code cycle.
 Staff requested direction from Council on the preferred reach code options related to building electrification and EV charging stations for new construction.
+On March 16, 2023, staff also presented the proposed reach code policy during a Planning Commission meeting for feedback on the policy components and proposed exemptions.
+The comments from the meeting are highlighted in the discussion below.